propfeds/terminal-blues/readme.txt

 1. Choose a variant folder:
 blues: The regular Terminal Blues experience.

-2. Copy/cut the gfx folder inside the variant folder to your POWDER game folder.
+2. Copy/cut the gfx folder inside the desired variant to your POWDER directory.

+3. Options: Found inside each variant.
+Override the bmp files in the gfx folder inside POWDER directory to apply.
+equipment: Will display worn equipment on the @.